ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-reopen.md

 Alternatively, you may also implement your own customized version of the component installing the `@ember/legacy-built-in-components` addon.
-This addon vendors the legacy classes and make them available for subclassing.ß
+This addon vendors the legacy classes and make them available for subclassing.

 Before: